signaldatascience/R-curriculum/interview-prep/questions.md

 * How would you run an A/B test if the observations are extremely right-skewed?

 * I have two different experiments that both change the sign-up button to my website.
 I want to test them at the same time.
 What kinds of things should I keep in mind?

-* What is a $p$-value?
-What is the difference between type-1 and type-2 error?

 * You are AirBnB and you want to test the hypothesis that a greater number of photographs increases the chances that a buyer selects the listing.
 How would you test this hypothesis?